Presbyterian Women's College of Education: History

 Presbyterian Women's College of Education at Aburi was established by the Basel Missionaries in 1928.
 The first principal of the college was Ms Elsie McKillican.
 The Basel Evangelical Missionary Society established the Presbyterian Women's Training College at Aburi.
 The expansion of economic opportunities through the education of women on the Gold Coast was central to the society's mission besides the propagation of the Gospel.
-For each male only school the Basel Mission set up, it established a female counterpart as well.
-In 1858, a primary school – the first all girls’ boarding school was started by the Basel missionaries.
-Several of pupils were drawn from the Abokobi, Aburi, Akropong, Odumase and Osu mission stations.
+For each male-only school, the Basel Mission set up, it established a female counterpart as well.
+In 1858, a primary school – the first all-girls’ boarding school – was started by the Basel missionaries.
+Several of the pupils were drawn from the Abokobi, Aburi, Akropong, Odumase and Osu mission stations.
 A middle school department was added to the institution in 1916 so girls could complete their education at Standard Seven.

 At the onset of World War I in 1914, the Basel mission was expelled from the Gold Coast by the British colonial government as many missionaries were German-speaking citizens of Germany and Switzerland.
 The colonial administration viewed them as “alien security risks”.
 Presbyterian missionaries of the Free Church of Scotland who were then based in Calabar, Nigeria replaced the Basel missionary activities including running of its schools on the Gold Coast.
 In 1920, three British teachers Miss Wallace, Miss Efie Sutherland and Miss Agnes Gray were posted to Aburi in 1920.

 The British educator, Miss E. H. Mackillican replaced Miss Agnes Gray who was relocating to Calabar to take over a school there.
 In that same year, a class on pedagogy or teaching methods was introduced, forming the basis for the formation of a women's normal school.
 In 1925, a kindergarten - the first in the country, was added to the school by Miss C. P. Moir.
 Miss E. M. Beveridge, author of “Kan Me Hwe” series of readers for schools in the Akan areas of Ghana and Miss Ophelia Som were put in charge of running the kindergarten.